Swizec/react-d3-workshop/src/pages/6-react-d3.md

 title: Integrating D3 with React
 ---

 D3 is great out of the box.
-There's nothing inherently wrong it it at all.
+There's nothing inherently wrong with it at all.
 It's flexible and gets the job done.
-You don't necessarily need React nor any other library to create data visualizations.
+You don't *need* React nor any other library to create data visualizations.

 So why use React?
-There are a few really good reasons why React makes your data visualization code even better.
+There's a few ways React makes your data visualization code even better.

 # Why